kinsi55/CS_BeatSaber_GottaGoFast/README.md

 ---

-Currently compatible game versions: **1.12/1.13 *and* 1.11**
+Currently compatible game versions: **1.12/1.13 *and* 1.11** - PC only, I dont own a Quest so I cannot really port it to that sorry!

-Tested plattforms: PC - I have no idea if this is going to work on Quest or Linux, let me know I guess? :)

 ### Install